acenet-arc/cloud_from_a_to_z/_episodes/installing-jekyll.md

 - Install Jekyll's dependencies.
 - Configure Ruby to install Gems in your home directory.
 - Install Jekyll and bundler Gems.
-- Create a group to edit your server's website.
 keypoints:
 - Ruby is a programming language.
 - A Gem is a Ruby package.
 - Jekyll is a Ruby Gem.
 - Installing Gems in your home directory is preferred to system wide installation.
-- The command `chown`  is used to change file and directory ownerships.
-- The command `adduser` can be used to add a user to a group.
-- The command `groups` can be used to list groups the current user is a member of.
-- User groups can be used to allow shared access to files and directories.
 start: false
 ---